No. 303 Squadron RAF: War over Europe 1941

 On 22 June 1941, Fighter Command optimistically claimed 29 fighters shot down, No. 303 claiming six of these, two to S/L Lapkowski (JG 2 and JG 26 actually lost three aircraft).
 On 23 June 1941, No. 303 flew two full strength escort missions over France, and against 9./ JG 2 claimed five fighters destroyed.
 P/O 'Mike' Bolesław Gładych claimed three confirmed but was wounded and managed to crash land in the UK.
 JG 2 lost six Bf 109s and four pilots.
 On 28 June, No. 303 claimed another four Bf 109s, although P/O J. Bondar was shot down and killed by Uzz.
 Babenz, 3./JG 26.
 Fighter Command claimed six kills (JG 26 lost two, with three more badly damaged).

 On 2 July 1941, No. 1 Polish Wing, with No. 303, engaged some 60 Bf 109s over Lille.
-Although No. 303 claimed four kills, (JG 2 lost three Bf 109s) the squadron lost S/L Łapkowski killed, while Sgt Górecki had to bail out and was rescued from the channel.
+No. 303 claimed four kills, (JG 2 lost three Bf 109s), but the squadron lost S/L Łapkowski killed, while Sgt Górecki had to bail out and was rescued from the channel.
 Command passed to S/L Arentowicz, who himself was shot down and killed just six days later.
 He was replaced by F/L Jankiewicz.
-After five months of operations, No. 303 was rested on 13 July moving to Speke near Liverpool, in 9 Group, Fighter Command.
+After five months of operations, No. 303 was rested on 13 July, moving to Speke near Liverpool, in 9 Group, Fighter Command.

 On 7 October 1941, the squadron returned to Northolt and re-equipped with the Spitfire Mk Vb.
 Its opponents now included the formidable Focke-Wulf Fw 190, and on 13 October camera gun film from a No. 303 pilot gave the RAF the first photographic evidence of the new fighter.
 As winter approached, poor weather reduced operations significantly.
-However, on 24 October, No. 303 claimed four fighters downed over Gravelines.
+However, on 24 October, No. 303 claimed four fighters shot down over Gravelines.

 During combat operations throughout 1941, No. 303 Squadron claimed some 46 enemy aircraft destroyed, seven probably destroyed and four damaged, for a loss of nine pilots (including three Commanding Officers).
 Some 20 Spitfires were written off or lost in action.